Skip to content

 8 mil

-• Offers good insulation for cold climates, reducing heat loss
+• Good insulation for cold climates, cutting heat loss

-• Will last 3 to 6 years with proper maintenance
+• Lasts 3 to 6 years with proper maintenance

 • Trusted by professional growers and commercial operations